open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 that describes the error.

 If both succeed, the response object contains a top-level `success` field set to `true`.

+The response also contains an object (located under the key `perspectives`) with keys that uniquiely identify the perspectives used in the reqest.
+Each perspective is associated with an object that contains `success` key pointing to a boolean value of `true` or `false` to indicate whether validation was successful at that perspective or not.

 If a CAA check was requested, the response object will contain a top level `caa` field as described in {{caa-api}}.